jacksonk-price/sierpinski-generator/README.md

 ## Sierpiński triangle
 ### What is the chaos game?
-If one takes a point and applies each of the transformations dA, dB, and dC to it randomly, the resulting points will be dense in the Sierpiński triangle, so the following algorithm will again generate arbitrarily close approximations to it.
+If one takes a point and applies each of the transformations dA, dB, and dC to it randomly, the resulting points will be dense in the Sierpiński triangle.

 Or more simply: